 My Question of the Day was on my refrigerator in my full day classroom.
-I put magnet tape on the back of the stars and sentence.
+I put magnet tape on the back of the stars and sentence pieces.
 Students put their lunch away and answer the question in the same spot.
 I made the T-Chart with tape.

 In my new classroom, I put my Question of the Day on a metal oil drip pan.
 You can buy them from Walmart in the tools section.
 It was silver so I painted with black chalkboard paint.
 I also have my visual arrival routine next to the question if they need reminding of what to do next.

 I always start each year with the pattern question, “Are you wearing (color word)?”
 I change the color word every Monday.
 This helps my young students learn the pattern sentence and the words yes/no. I also model and encourage students to point to each word as they read the question.
 My goal is for students to be able to answer the question independently.

 Students are learning MANY skills during Question of the Day.
 I listed all the language and literacy objectives/standards Question of the Day meets.

 If you take time during the day to interpret and analyze the question, you will be hitting math objectives and standards too.
 Take the time to do this part!
 It only takes a few minutes.

 How do I come up with questions to ask?
 You can ask any questions you choose.
 I always try to keep link them to literacy concepts and sneck in math sometimes too!

 Try pattern question about letter sounds, “Does your name begin with the same sound as?”
 I change the sound card every other day to give students lots of practice with beginning sounds.
 I like making questions about their names because every student has to think to answer the question.